farcaster-project/workflows/README.md

     uses: farcaster-project/workflows/.github/workflows/create-release.yml@v1.1.0
 ```

-If you want to attached files to the release you can declare a `create_release` job with:
+If you want to attach files to the release you can declare a `create_release` job with:

 ```yaml
 jobs: